linode/docs/docs/guides/applications/messaging/install-mastodon-on-ubuntu-2004/index.md

   name: Linode Community
   email: docs@linode.com
 description: 'This guide will show you how to install Mastodon, a open source and decentralized alternative to Twitter also part of the Fediverse, on Ubuntu 20.04.'
-og_description: 'This guide will show you how to install Mastodon, a open source and decentralized alternative to Twitter also part of the Fediverse, on Ubuntu 20.04.'
 keywords: ['mastodon','micro blog','microblogging','fediverse','twitter alternative','ubuntu 20.04']
 tags: ['ubuntu', 'docker']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
+image: MASTODON2.jpg
 published: 2021-06-04
-image: MASTODON2.jpg
+modified: 2022-11-29
 modified_by:
-  name: Nathaniel Stickman
+  name: Linode
-title: "How to Install a Mastodon Server on Ubuntu 20.04"
+title: "Install a Mastodon Server on Ubuntu 20.04"
-h1_title: "Installing a Mastodon Server on Ubuntu 20.04"
+title_meta: "How to Install a Mastodon Server on Ubuntu 20.04"
-enable_h1: true
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos